National help & support services

 Review: A resource centre for veterans, families/carers and health professional providing self-help and professional tools to deal with addiction and mental health issues.
 Access to videos, personal stories and information sheets exploring a wide range of common issues and in particular comorbidity.

-Review: Universal mental health promotion program designed to create resilience, the building of competencies and the encouragement of positive self-perception in primary and middle-school aged children.
+Review: Universal evidence-based mental health promotion program designed to create resilience, the building of competencies and the encouragement of positive self-perception in primary and middle-school aged children.
 Training is available for teachers and other professionals working with youth aged 6-14.
 There is a cost involved in accessing the curriculum materials and professional development.
 The evidence-based resources have been assessed against current Australian Curriculum criteria.

 Review: The peak body resourcing therapeutic communities throughout Australia through its membership base.
 Provides access to a network of therapeutic communities to assist with practices and establishes standards through newsletters, journal and annual conference.